xformation/searchservice/README.md

 ## Application api's documentation ##

+### /search/setIndexMapping

+Api to create a new index in elastic if not index not exists.
+Also add the index mappings for new entity.
+We can call it to update then existing index mappings too using isUpdate field.

+	Method: POST
+	Params:
+		cls	*			String 	fully qualified name of entity class mappings*		String		json object string for mappings of document isUpdate		Boolean	send true if you would like to update the existing index mappings.
+	Response:
+		true if new index and mapping get updated successfully in elasticsearch.

 ### /search/elsQuery ###

 Api to get the list of child nodes by absolute node path.